 Children are welcome to come and stay at Therasia Resort.
 However, there are no specific facilities available for them.

 The elegant L’Arcipelago restaurant specializes in traditional Sicilian cuisine, and is characterized by its carefully selected ingredients.
 The more informal Il Cappero restaurant overlooks the private bathing area, and offers a variety of grilled specialties, ideal for those who prefer a light lunch without compromising their taste buds.
-Other facilities include a seawater swimming pool, hydro-massage pool, sunbathing terrace with access to the sea and the relaxing Therasia Wellness Centre.
+Other facilities include a seawater swimming pool, hydro-massage pool, sunbathing terrace with access to the sea and the relaxing Therasia Wellness Center.

 Location & Directions

 Therasia Resort is situated on the northern tip of the island of Vulcano, one of the seven Aeolian Islands, approximately 1km from the beach and the center of Vulcano.

 Sicily enjoys a blissful Mediterranean climate, with mild winters and warm springs and autumns.
 Even February, the coolest month, has average temperatures of 13°C, which means that any time of year is suitable.